Mariama4/workout-app/README.md

 # workout-app
-a workout application developed according to the lessons from the site htmllessons.ru + threw it into the docker
+a workout application developed according to the lessons from the site course + threw it into the docker